Mochael/digital_garden/_notes/Brief Look into Measure Theory.md

 ![monolithic](../search_pics/Brief%20Look%20into%20Measure%20Theory/Screen_Shot_2020-04-12_at_9.37.49_PM.png)

-The integral of a measurable function $$f$$ is the supremum of the set of all integral values for step functions that lie below the function $$f$$.
+The integral of a measurable function $f$ is the supremum of the set of all integral values for step functions that lie below the function $f$.